fontanf/knapsacksolver/README.md

 * For Dynamic programming algorithms, option `-m` selects the type of memory used.
 Possible values are (if implemented) `array` or `list`.
 Lists are slower but eliminate dominated states and allow the use of Upper bounds.

-* For Dynamic programming algorithms, option `-r` selects the methods used to retrieve the optimal solution.
+* For Dynamic programming algorithms, option `-r` selects the method used to retrieve the optimal solution.
 Possible values (if implemented) are
   - `none`: no solution retrieved, only the optimal value is returned
   - `all`: keep all states in memory and backtrack
   - `one`: keep only the last states in memory, retrieve the last item added and run the algorithm again to retrieve the complete optimal solution